catyeah/blog/_posts/Broken Glass.markdown

 categories: [cat01, cat02]
 comments: false
 ---
-Why are we afraid of broken glass
+<p>Why are we afraid of broken glass
 There are worse things
 Like sitting ona cold cement hallway
 Playing with a piece of string